zanettanorris/Product-Inventory-Lab/instructions/section-02.md

 # Section 2

 #### The Brief
 Continuing from Section 1, we will begin to code the models(classes that represent the objects in the application).
 Using TDD we will consider our implementation first in JUnit Tests and then write the logic make our test pass.
-This will insure the objects behave as intended
+This will insure the objects behave as intended.

 ### Objectives
 * Continue using git version control